olegabu/fabric-starter/docs/network-node-start.md

 #### Environment variables

-Configuration of an organization is set by variables defined in environment or in the org_env file.
+Configuration of an organization is set by variables defined in the environment or in the org_env file.

 Possible environment variables are listed in the`org_env_sample` file.